tdep-developers/tdep/README.md

 - `lineshape`: Compute phonon spectral functions including lifetime broadening and shifts for single q-points, q-point meshes, or q-point paths in the Brillouin zone.
 The grid mode computes _spectral_ thermal transport properties as well.

 - `thermal_conductivity_2023`: Compute thermal transport by solving the phonon Boltzmann transport equation with perturbative treatment of third-order anharmonicity.
-Older implementation, the new program should be used.
+Legacy implementation, the significantly improved program thermal_conductivity should be used!

 More details, examples, and theoretical background can be found in the [online documentation](https://tdep-developers.github.io/tdep/program).
 See [below](#how-to-cite) which references should be cited for which program.